-- helping them to sort out their paperwork, which is probably in a mess;
+- helping them to sort out the letters and bills they have, which is probably in a mess;

 - making a list of their debts; and